Grampa’s Firehouse Chicken is a delicious, easy meal that is so good, it’s sure to make a regular appearance on your dinner table!

-Grampa’s Firehouse Chicken is a simple variation of breaded baked chicken breast.
+Grampa’s Firehouse Chicken is really just a simple variation of breaded baked chicken breast.
 Before breading the chicken, it’s dipped in a sauce made by mixing together mayonnaise and prepared horseradish.
-This extra coating keeps the chicken super moist during the baking process, but also adds a delicious creamy layer with a gentle, flavorful warmth thanks to the horseradish beneath the breadcrumbs.
+This extra coating keeps the chicken super moist during the baking process, but it also adds a delicious creamy layer with a gentle, flavorful warmth thanks to the horseradish beneath the breadcrumbs.

 This recipe was originally published on A Family Feast on November 15, 2012.

 Interested in more chicken recipes?
 Print

 Click here for our 100+ Best Chicken Recipes.

 A delicious variation to your typical breaded boneless baked chicken breast.